jonmanahan/waiter/README.md

 # waiter

 ## Description
-A server that establishes a connection with the client, receives their message and echos it back to them
+A server that establishes a connectable with the client, receives their message and echos it back to them

 ## Prerequisites
 - Install [Java version 18.0.1.1](https://java.com/en/download/)